 - Francine Püttmann, Director General Affairs, is the central person in the daily work, the one who coordinates all activities and is the first point of contact in all that concerns the Management Team.
 She studied Semitic Languages at the Juda Palache Institute of the University of Amsterdam, followed by a postdoctoral year at the Hebrew University of Jerusalem.
 Among others she has worked as a documentalist and photo editor at the NIW, the main Dutch Jewish Weekly, and with a number of projects of the Jewish Historical Museum.
 She also is the librarian of the Levisson Institute and the Liberal Jewish Congregation Amsterdam.

-- formulating the objectives of the training
+- Follows the learning path and learning process of the rabbis in training

-The members of the Academic Committee are:
+The members of the Training Committee are:

-- Prof. dr. Irene E. Zwiep, chair, is head of the Department of Hebrew and Jewish Studies at the University of Amsterdam
+- Prof. dr. Irene E. Zwiep, chair, head of the Department of Hebrew and Jewish Studies at the University of Amsterdam

 - Rabbi Menno ten Brink, dean